usnistgov/UAS-6.0-First-Responder-UAS-Wireless-Data-Gatherer-Challenge/README.md

 # [UAS 6.0 First Responder UAS Wireless Data Gatherer Challenge](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/current-and-upcoming-prize-challenges/2024-first-responder)

+## Disclaimer
+Any references to commercial entities, products, services, or other non-governmental organizations or individuals in this repository are provided solely for the information of individuals using this document.
+These references are not intended to reflect the opinion of NIST, the Department of Commerce or the United States, or its officers or employees.
+Such references are not an official or personal endorsement of any product, person, or service, nor are they intended to imply that the entities, materials, or equipment are necessarily the best available for the purpose.
+Such references may not be quoted or reproduced for the purpose of stating or implying an endorsement, recommendation, or approval of any product, person, or service.

 ## Scope
 This repository contains the IoT-Client or "Sensor Module" reference software for the NIST-PSCR UAS6.0: First Responder UAS Data Gatherer Challenge "**Fox Hunt**" Stage 2 & 3 events.
 These IoT nodes/Sensor Modules will be referred to herein as "Fox-Node(s)".